wyfo/apischema/README.md

 - stay as close as possible to the standard library (dataclasses, typing, etc.) — as a consequence do not need plugins for editors/linters/etc.;
 - be adaptable, provide tools to support any types (ORM, etc.);
-- avoid dynamic things like using string for attribute name;
+- avoid dynamic things like using raw strings for attributes name - play nicely with your IDE.
-- support *GraphQL*;
-- (*bonus*) be faster than alternatives.

-No known alternative achieves all of this.
+No known alternative achieves all of this, and apischema is also [faster](https://wyfo.github.io/apischema/benchmark) than all of them.

+On top of that, because APIs are not only JSON, *apischema* is also a complete *GraphQL* library.

 ## Example